 Input your vehicle's information as accurately as possible.
 Then select “private party value” to give you the most accurate calculation.
 Do not assume the number listed in Kelly Blue Book is the concrete number you will receive if your vehicle is totaled, resulting in a total loss situation.
 Like mentioned earlier, the Kelly Blue Book value is just a ballpark figure.

 Removing Gap Insurance

-When comparing your vehicle's worth against what you owe, gap insurance is really only worth it when you owe you owe a lot more than the vehicle is worth.
-You should consider cancelling your gap insurance coverage when you are at a point where you Owe one to two thousand dollars less than what Kelly Blue book lists as your vehicle’s value.
-Typically, once your meet this threshold, the difference between what you owe and what the vehicle is worth continues to grow steadily.
-It is not impossible to still come up short in a total loss, but the difference ought to be manageable (and cheaper than the cost of keeping gap insurance coverage!)
+When comparing your vehicle's worth against what you owe, gap insurance is only worth it when you owe you owe a lot more than the vehicle is worth.
+You should consider canceling your gap insurance coverage when you are at a point where you owe one to two thousand dollars less than what Kelly Blue book lists as your vehicle’s value.
+Typically, once you meet this threshold, the difference between what you owe and what the vehicle is worth continues to grow steadily.
+It is not impossible to still come up short in a total loss, but the difference ought to be manageable (and cheaper than the cost of keeping gap insurance coverage).

 Many insurance carriers automatically drop gap insurance coverage once a vehicle is two to three years old.
 Keep an eye on your specific circumstances such as amount owed and vehicle's worth to make sure that this is the best option for you.

 The Cost of Gap Insurance